canonical/charming-actions/channel/README.md

 ## Branch Selection

-This action automatically selects a Charmhub channel based on the Github branch naming.
+This action automatically selects a Charmhub channel based on the GitHub PR number.
 For `push` events, a Charmhub channel is selected.
-For `pull_request` events, a branch is added to the channel, so that the PR can be tested.
+For `pull_request` events, a `pr-<pr number>` is added to the channel, so that the PR can be tested.

 The Charmhub channel/branch selection logic looks like this: